rinatmini/DemeterEye/README.md

 - Chipnik Monitor service ingests HLS tiles, detects anomalies, and publishes daily/forecast time series
 - Go REST API provides authenticated access to fields, reports, and operations backed by MongoDB
 - React + Leaflet web app for drawing fields, reviewing NDVI/EVI histories, and requesting new analyses
+- Native iOS app for mobile field monitoring with seasonal summaries and anomaly notifications
 - Dockerfiles and GitHub Actions for deploying each component to Google Cloud Run

 ## Repository Layout